Actively Recruiting

 • Recommended aspirin for pre-eclampsia prevention by OB/GYN or MFM specialist based on ACOG and USPSTF guidelines (1 high risk factor, 2+ moderate risk factors)

-• Willingness to adhere to aspirin therapy
+• Willingness to follow aspirin therapy

-• Gestational age at enrollment less than 16 weeks
+• Gestational age less than 16 weeks at enrollment

 • Ability to speak, read, and communicate in English